You’ve probably heard a lot about an automatic motorcycle, but the question still lingers.

 This innovation gave birth to a whole new idea that swayed away from the traditional manual transmission.

-And this is where automatic transmission came to existence.
+And this is where the automatic transmission came into existence.

 So how does an automatic motorcycle differ from a standard bike?